By Paul Smirl

 Stanley might be a small town, but it's home to one of Wisconsin's brightest pizza establishments: Martino's Restaurante.

-Serving up fresh pies with locally grown ingredients, Martino's puts forth a legendary half-inch "original" crust, a crisp quarter-inch "thin" crust and a mural of flavors in their specialty pizzas that range from "Alfredo Delight" to "Baked Potato," "Philly Steak," to "Chicken Bacon Ranch."
+Serving up fresh pies with locally grown ingredients, Martino's puts forth a legendary half-inch "original" crust, a crisp quarter-inch "thin" crust and a mural of flavors in their specialty pizzas that range from "Buffalo Chicken" to "Sicilian Garden," "Philly Steak," to "Chicken Bacon Ranch."

 Started nine years ago by Stanley's own Ron Haas, Martino's signature pizza just might be "Ron's Original," a pie piled high with meat and their singular blend of Wisconsin cheeses.